-The Council, NHS Lothian and the Edinburgh Integration Joint Board (EIJB) work closely together to work towards a more caring, healthier and safer Edinburgh.
-The responsibility for the budget sits with the Chief Officer of the EIJB however the Council and NHS Lothian play a key role in supporting the processes in place to ensure sound financial management and budget control.
+The Council, NHS Lothian and the Edinburgh Integration Joint Board work closely together to work towards a more caring, healthier and safer Edinburgh.
+The responsibility for the budget does not sit with the Council but it plays a key role in supporting the processes in place to ensure sound financial management and budget control.